Turtle Rock Rock Climbing

 From the main parking area, walk through the rightside gate and go up the paved road past the large pink mansion that was recently built.
 The pavement will end and the top of meatball rock will just out of the trees 50 feet right of the path.
 Continue on a smoothly graded gravel path that will take you up to the crest of the hill.
 From the crest, there is a large right offshoot, which you should take.
 This will head gently downhill to Turtle Rock, which is another 200 yards further.

 Weather station 4.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Turtle Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Turtle Rock: